palantir/defense-sdk-examples/target-api-react/README.md

 ### Try It Out!
 This application demonstrates how to use Palantir's Target API Gateway in React (Typescript).

 To try this yourself, navigate to the **Developer Console** application in your Foundry enrollment.
 You will need to make an **unscoped public OAuth client**.
+To do this:
+* Select "New Application" in the top-right
+* On the "Resources" screen, select "No, I will not use an Ontology SDK"
+* On the "Application type" screen, select "Client-facing application"
-To do this, select "No, I will not use an Ontology SDK" and a "Client-facing application" for the application type.
-Be sure to set autofill the redirect URL with http://localhost:8080/auth/callback.
+* On the "Permissions" screen, be sure to select the "Autofill for me" box at the bottom of the page to autofill the redirect URL with http://localhost:8080/auth/callback.

 Once you create the client, you will need to copy the client ID from the "OAuth & permissions" tab and use in the next step.

 <br>